 To ensure safe and controlled access, a trapped key interlocking system like the Kirk Key is widely used with a UPS maintenance bypass.
-This method helps safeguard the shifting of utility power to backup battery power for maintenance and service.
+This method is an additional step in precautionary means for shifting utility power to backup battery power for maintenance and service.
 This feature eliminates the risk of accidentally dropping a data load.

 A sequence of steps through transferring keys can either trap or release access to a locked or open circuit breaker.
 A key is used to isolate the power source with a bolt lock.
 Bolt interlocks have a variety of applications, from switchgear to machine guarding.

 In access interlocking applications, a trapped key interlocking is used for preventing the paralleling of two energy sources, preventing particular operations until a breaker is locked open or closed, preventing disconnecting of breakers under load, and minimizing the possibility of a hazardous arc flash.
 These are often part of a larger trapped key interlock system.